jayspatel383/application-lab-final-project/backend/README-setup.txt

   }
 ];

+// add the data below in your database through campas

-// YOUR ACTUAL WATCH DATA (from your MongoDB export) const sampleWatches = [
+const sampleWatches = [
   {
     name: "Breitling Navitimer",